Holden HT: Introduction

 replacing their Holden HK series equivalents which had been in production since 1968.
 HT Brougham and Monaro models followed in June 1969.
 Noticeable changes from the HK series included new grilles, new taillights, flatter rear flanks and a wider back window.
-The Station Sedan name is no longer used on the wagons.
 Other changes included increased track width, revised suspension, a new instrument panel and synchromesh on all forward gears on manual gearbox models.